eclipse-glsp/glsp/dev-packages/cli/README.md

 # Eclipse GLSP - CLI

 The `@eclipse-glsp/cli` package provides helpful scripts and commands for extension and application development.
-The contributed `glsp`, is a command line tool that offers all contributed commands.
+The contributed `glsp` binary is a command line tool that offers all contributed commands.

 ## Getting Started